Recommended children's booklists sorted by age or topic

 Non-fiction

 The book is simply illustrated with bold and clear pictures of the food and of children eating and enjoying food.
-On the final pages, there is mention of climate change and how food will change in the future – with some interesting insect-eating illustrations here!
-What is not mentioned is the unequal distribution of food across the world and you could be forgiven for thinking when you read this book, that food is as plentiful as it is diverse across the world.
-This would also be a useful area for discussion with children.
+On the final pages, there is mention of climate change and how food will change in the future, including some interesting insect-eating illustrations here.

 SAVE 20% with Peters